HPEEzmeral/spark-on-k8s/charts/livy-0.50/README.md

 # Helm Chart for Livy-0.5.0

-[Livy](https://livy.incubator.apache.org/) provides a REST API for Apache Spark.
+[Livy](https://livy.incubator.apache.org/) provides a REST API for Spark.

 ## Installing the Chart